jf225/pallo/README.md

  - Geometric Mean Maximization
  - Custom Drawdown constraints
  - Margin Trading Calculation Options
+ - Maximizing Sharpe Ratios

 # Installation
     pip install pallo

 # Usage
-In v0.1.4 there is only one asset allocation model currently available, however, there are plans for additional options in the future.
+In v0.2.0 there are two asset allocation models currently available, a geometric mean maximization model and an efficient frontier model.
+There are plans for additional options in the future.
 ```
 #Load a custom dataset as a 2d list with each asset's percentage price moves as a one list
 dataset = [[-.42, 1.3, .18, -1.2, -.74], [2.1, -3.4, 1.1, .98, -4.3], [1.1, .72, .31, -.11, -1.4]]